nosarthur/gita/README.md

 - star/recommend this project

 To run tests locally, simply `pytest`.
-More details about the implementation can be found in [design.md](https://github.com/nosarthur/gita/blob/master/design.md).
+More implementation details are in [design.md](https://github.com/nosarthur/gita/blob/master/design.md).

 ## Other multi-repo tools